DirectMultiStep: Direct Route Generation for Multistep Retrosynthesis: Conclusion

 \section{Conclusion}

-In this work, we introduced DirectMultiStep, a transformer-based model that directly generates multi-step synthetic routes for a given target compound.
+In this work, we introduce the first-of-its-kind inherently multistep approach for multistep retrosynthesis prediction.
 By predicting the entire route as a single string, our approach bypasses the need for iterative single-step predictions and exponential search space traversal.
-The model accommodates specific conditions such as the desired number of steps and starting materials, enabling efficient route planning.
+We present a family of transformer-based DirectMultiStep (DMS) models which can predict correct routes just from the structure of the target compound, but can also accommodate specific conditions such as the desired number of steps and starting materials, enabling efficient route planning.

-DirectMultiStep outperforms state-of-the-art methods on the PaRoutes dataset, achieving a 2.2x improvement in Top-1 accuracy on the n$_1$ test set and a 3.3x improvement on the n$_5$ test set.
-The model also successfully predicts routes for FDA-approved drugs not included in the training data, showcasing its generalization capabilities.
-However, the model's performance may be impacted by the suboptimal diversity of the current training set, particularly for less common reaction types.
+Our flagman DMS-Flex (Duo) model, incorporating mixture-of-experts approach, outperforms state-of-the-art methods on the PaRoutes dataset, achieving a 2.5x improvement in Top-1 accuracy on an n$_1$ test set and a 3.9x improvement on the n$_5$ test set.
+We demonstrate the quality of predicted routes by testing our models on several FDA-approved drugs.
+Those predictions also highlight limitations caused by the suboptimal diversity of the current training set, particularly for less common reaction types.
+Those limitations are partially mitigated by employing mixture-of-experts techniques, making them a promising candidate for further research in retrosynthesis prediction and applications of generative models to chemistry in general.

-Despite these limitations, the DirectMultiStep approach presents a promising direction towards fully automated retrosynthetic planning.
-As larger and more diverse multi-step datasets become available, the model's performance is expected to improve further.
-Future research should focus on addressing the limitations identified, such as the need to split longer routes into sub-routes and the dependence on the distributions of the training set.
-Overall, this work demonstrates the potential of transformer-based models for efficient and scalable computer-aided synthesis planning.